Qualifications and durations

 *At the discretion of the Director of Studies, part time students may be able to have an extension of three months (giving a total of six months for the dissertation and an overall total registration period of 27 months).
 Students extending into their 3rd academic year may be liable for a pro-rated continuation fee.

-Further information can be found in the Programme & Unit Catalogue.
+Further information can be found in the Programme & Unit Catalogue (this is the current structure of the course).

 South West Doctoral Training Centre